-Yesterday morning, the unimaginable happened.
-I was featured by Instagram for the fourth time in seven months *squeal*.
+This morning, the unimaginable happened.
+I was featured by Instagram for the fifth time in nine months *squeal*.
 For anyone who doesn’t understand why for the next 24 hours – ok, it might be a week, maybe even the next month? – I’m going to be in a constant state of pure elation, well, let me explain.
 For an Instagrammer (me), you don’t have a boss, team, or CEO around; you are every cog in your business.
 This means that because we don’t like to big ourselves up too much, we have to rely on the Instagram community to reward our work in the form of likes, comments and messages.
 We don’t have a morning pep talk with our colleagues where our boss might congratulate us on our performance the previous day.
 You don’t get an employee of the week certificate (although, that’s something I might look into).
 Basically, you don’t receive any corporate recognition.
 So it’s left up to me to do that – which explains why I have more moments of feeling completely useless now than I ever did.

 Now it goes without saying, that the validity I receive from the community, every like, comment and follow, feels like I’m receiving gentle little hugs – 15,000 times.
 And that makes me happier than getting a pat on the back from a manager who probably didn’t even know my name.
 Knowing that people (you) take time out of your already busy, jam-packed day to stop to appreciate my work and to just to say ‘hi’ is truly amazing.
 It’s wonderful, it’s slightly addictive, and it makes me so incredibly happy; truly it does.
 But, I guess from years of working under someone – having a boss, a big boss, and an even bigger boss – I must subconsciously miss their stamp of approval (even if it is was a rarity as I was utterly shite at my last job).
 And that’s where Instagram comes in.
 They’re my new boss.
 A really laid back boss who lets me do whatever I like (as long as what I like involves no spammy behaviours), on whatever schedule I like, and they even allow me to take as many breaks as I like; but, they will now and again swoop in and say well done by awarding me with a feature.

 The people who work for Instagram (the Insta-Gods) must view a gazillion photos every day, they may even be more active on Instagram than me (unlikely, but a possibility).
-So, to know that they’ve seen my image, thought ‘well, that’s a bit of alright’, and then decided to share my image with their 225M followers feels pretty surreal.
-And even though my most recent feature was the fourth time this has happened, it didn’t make it any less exciting.
+So, to know that they’ve seen my image, thought ‘well, that’s a bit of alright’, and then decided to share my image with their 226M followers feels pretty surreal.
+And even though my most recent feature was the fifth time this has happened, it didn’t make it any less exciting.
 There’s the excitement, the swelling head, and a newly adopted entitled demeanour – Dom put up with my new persona for a few hours and then refused to wait on me any longer.
 So, how can you go about nabbing yourself one of these features allowing you to order your family around for a whole day?
 Well, here’s what I’ve found:

 Be innovative – When Instagram set the #WHP topic, they probably expect entrants to stick to it rigidly – to see the topic for exactly as it is – so that’s why it can play in your favour to think outside the box.
 What does that word (topic) mean to you?
 What image do you see when you think of that word?
 Take the topic and let your mind run wild with it.